mhfu0/ADLxMLDS2017/README.md

 Learning the basic theory of deep learning and how to apply to various applications.

 ### Brief Description
-- hw1: **Sequence labeling using RNN and CNN.** Input a frame-level speech sequence and output a phone sequence.
+- hw1: **Sequence labeling using RNN and CNN.** Output a phone sequence based on a frame-level speech sequence input.
-- hw2: **Video captioning using seq2seq model and attention mechanism.** Input a video and output captions of the video.
+- hw2: **Video captioning using seq2seq model and attention mechanism.** Output captions based on video features (VGG-16).
-- hw3: **Game playing using deep reinforcement learing.** Implement REINFORCE and DQN agents for Atari-games.
+- hw3: **Game playing using deep reinforcement learing.** Implement REINFORCE and DQN agents to learn and play Atari-games.
-- hw4: **Conditional image genearation using DCGAN.** Output images conditioning on the discription of the text.
+- hw4: **Conditional image genearation using DCGAN.** Output images conditioning on the discription of given text.

 ### Environment
 `Python 3.5.3`
 `tensorflow 1.3.0`
 `Keras 2.0.8`
+`scikit-learn 0.19.0`